eyalmendel/logga/README.md

 };
 ```
 Omitting the 'level' attribute from the json configuration object will result in the default 'info' level for the created logger instance.
-Note: In the current logga version the logging levels are not extendable.
+Note: In the current `logga-ts` version the logging levels are not extendable.

 ### Configuration